andersevenrud/proto-zoomy-ender/klipper/README.md

 There are Docker setups out there, but the Klipper stuff ain't really designed to be run that way so it requires running privileged anyways, and has quite a lot of wonk.

-I'm running everything from a Lenovo T420s (2C/4T, 8G RAM, 120G SSD) with Openbox and Chromium in kiosk mode.
-I first tried a Pi with a 7" inch touch screen, but it felt kinda laggy even with the fastest possible SD card (or even USB SSD).

 ## Setup

 This was fairly staright forward.
 I found configuration samples for all my hardware via the official repos from Klipper (for factory E3v2), BTT (Pinout changes) and LDO (Orbiter extruder).